✓ Updated May 2026

 Train (SNCF)

 The national rail network connects major towns like Tours, Blois, and Angers, serving as a good starting point for day trips.
-From these hubs, you can then use local buses or taxis to reach specific châteaux.
+From these hubs, you'll often need to combine with other transport.

 Cycling